The Jacksonville Jaguars exacting revenge over the New England Patriots highlights a crazy NFL Week 2. Check out our Sunday Roundup!

 Blake Bortles threw 4 TD passes.
 That’s how the Jags beat the Patriots on Sunday.

 If the Jags can beat a team like New England without leaning on Leonard Fournette, watch out.

 New York Giants 13 at Dallas Cowboys 20

 The Cowboys pulled out a win over a division foe by leaning on their underrated defense.

-The Tools Bookies Should Have Used
+The Tools Bookies Should Have Used In NFL Week 2

 Online bookies should have used their layoff accounts on: Dallas Cowboys, L.A.
 Chargers, Atlanta Falcons and L.A.
 Rams.